 I am knee deep in Thanksgiving menu planning, and I am having a hard time deciding on side dishes.
 The problem is, I love all of the sides even more than the turkey or dessert.
 I could pile my plate a mile high with sides and some gravy and be a very happy girl.
-This recipe for Potato and Celeriac Root Dauphinoise is my new favorite side dish for the holidays, and I cannot wait to share it with you.
+This recipe for Potato and Celeriac Root Dauphinoise may be my new favorite side dish for the holidays.
+I cannot wait to share it with you.

 I may be indecisive about which sides to serve, but, I have the wine figured out.
 We will start the evening with a cheese plate, oysters, and the Francis Ford Coppola Diamond Collection Sauvignon Blanc.
 Moving on to the main course I will serve my new favorite red wine, the Francis Ford Coppola Diamond Petite Sirah.
 When I begin working on new recipes for Thanksgiving and particularly one that would pair well with the turkey and potatoes, I immediately grabbed the Petite Sirah.
 I wasn’t disappointed upon the first sip or the last.
 This bottle of wine only gets better the longer it is open, so I suggest opening at least 30 minutes before serving.
 The wine is smooth and loaded with jammy fruits such as blackberries and plums with a smokey finish.
 Not heavy like a Cabernet tends to be.
 Instead, it is perfectly balanced and goes incredibly well with turkey and creaminess of this Potato and Celeriac Root Dauphinoise.